Irexvi/fullstackopen-2024/part0/excercise_0.5/README.md

 # Exercise 0.5

 ## Description
-This exercise involves creating a simple diagram to illustrate the series of HTTP requests and responses when a user writes a note in https://studies.cs.helsinki.fi/exampleapp/spa
+This exercise involves creating a simple diagram to illustrate the series of HTTP requests and responses when a goes to https://studies.cs.helsinki.fi/exampleapp/spa

 ## Diagram
 ```mermaid